CMed01/portfolio-milestone-3/README.md

 ### __Acknowledegements__

 I would like to express my gratitude to my mentor Brian Macharia, for his guidance, support and encouragement throughout my second project.
+I would also like to thank Joshua from the Code Institute support team for helping me to solve a rather frustrating bug when deploying my project to Heroku.